 Because the Offset area is embedded within a larger patch of NTGVVP, the landscape values of the Offset area also add to its conservation value.
 NTGVVP has been cleared from most of the Victorian Volcanic Plain and usually occurs in small, isolated patches.
-In contrast, the Offset area occurs within a patch with a total area of over 300 hectares, when the adjoining paddocks are included.
+In contrast, the Offset area occurs within a patch of native vegetation with a total area of about 260 hectares across the two lots.